yzyyxxqm/SQHyper/docs/tutorial/1_get_started.md

 #### 3.2.2 MIMIC III

 Since MIMIC III requires credentialed access:
 - Request for raw data from [here](https://physionet.org/content/mimiciii/1.4/).
-Extract all `.gz` files as `.csv` files.
-Files can be put wherever you like.
+Files can be put wherever you like, and you don't have to extract `.csv.gz` as `.csv`.
 - Data preprocessing

     Choose one of the options: